 Each of the above is based on different dimensions of product or service.

 Markup pricing is not regarded as an effective pricing model.
 So as it ignores both demand and the pricing of competitors.
-Therefore, it is almost impossible for a business to keep its price as the best one by adopting this category of pricing.
-However still Cost based pricing is popular due to the following reasons.
+Therefore, it is almost impossible for a business to keep its price the best one by adopting this category of pricing.
+However, still, Cost-based pricing is popular due to the following reasons.

 - It makes pricing simpler so the marketers do not change the price of their product or service with the changing demand.

-- Generally cost based pricing looks fairer for both buyers and sellers.
-Since as buyers are not exploited under conditions of higher demand.
-In addition also the seller can earn a reasonable profit in such pricing.
+- Generally, cost-based pricing looks fairer for both buyers and sellers.
+Since buyers are not exploited under conditions of higher demand.
+In addition, also the seller can earn a reasonable profit in such pricing.

 Target Profit Pricing and Break-Even Analysis

 Target profit pricing is also called break-even analysis in which the total cost and total revenue are forecasted at different levels of sales.
 In this way, a reasonable profit can be availed at a reasonable price.
 So the fixed cost remains unchanged even at zero level of production and sales.

 On the other hand variable cost changes with the level of production and sales.
 Both of these costs are combined to ascertain the expected total cost at certain sales volumes.
 When the sales volume increases the total cost decreases and the total revenue increases.

 Break-even is that point of sales volume where cost is equalized by the revenue and the profit is zero.
 Therefore the estimated demands, break-even points, and profits are compared with different prices by the management of the business.